-5. Canon PowerShot A40 digital camera
+Canon PowerShot A40 - Front view with camera on

 Canon PowerShot A40 digital camera